WemimoAdewale/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that encodes and decodes test using ASCII
+script that prints every other line